Pearl poster

 The inciting incident occurs at 12 minutes when Pearl learns about auditions for a church dance troupe touring to perform for soldiers.
 This presents a tangible opportunity to escape and become the star she believes herself to be..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Pearl commits her first murder, killing the projectionist with a pitchfork after he rejects her sexual advances.
+This illustrates the protagonist's commitment to Pearl commits her first murder, killing the projectionist with a pitchfork after he rejects her sexual advances.
 She actively chooses violence and crosses into a new identity as a killer., moving from reaction to action.

 The Collapse moment at 77 minutes (75% through) represents the emotional nadir.
 Here, Mitsy reveals she made the dance troupe—she is special.
 Pearl's dream is dead.
 Everything Pearl believed about herself is destroyed.
-She has murdered her family and has nothing to show for it., illustrates the protagonist at their lowest point.
+She has murdered her family and has nothing to show for it., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Pearl realizes she must eliminate Mitsy to preserve her facade.
 She accepts her true nature fully—not as a star, but as a monster who will do anything to maintain the illusion of normalcy., demonstrating the transformation achieved throughout the journey.